Si vous préférez lire ces informations en français, veuillez cliquer sur le drapeau français en haut à droite de l'écran.

 Pre-register for lunch service or bring your own; microwaves, utensils, napkins and cups/water are available for your convenience.
 All students eat together.
 Monitors are present in the cafeteria to assist smaller ones with trays, cutting or re-heating food etc.

 In all cases, classes are created and offered based upon enrollment.
 Students are separated by age and level.
 Bi-lingual classes are also available.
 All printed class and activity material is in English.
 Oral discussions are presented only in English for bi-lingual, advanced and fluent classes and partially for beginners and intermediates.
-A maximum of 15 students per class for 4 to 5 year olds and 20 students for 6 to 11 year olds is allowed.
+A maximum of 15 students per class for 4 to 5 year olds and Middle and Upper school students.
+Max 20 students for 6 to 11 year olds is allowed.